 Project TEACH classes are twice a week for eight weeks.
 Classes run in the winter, spring, summer, and fall and are open to anyone who is living with HIV.
 Topics include staying healthy when you are HIV positive through assertive use of health care, pharmaceutical and complementary therapies, prevention and early treatment of infections, nutrition, clinical trials, stress reduction and peer support.
 Many of our graduates have gone on to become peer educators or community leaders in the field of HIV/AIDS care.

 In addition to Project TEACH, our education department sponsors Frontline TEACH, a five-week condensed version of the class for family members, support workers, or people who work in the HIV/AIDS field.
 Enrollment is not limited to people who are living with HIV.
-Further programs offered are TEACH Outside, available to HIV positive people who have been incarcerated, Latino TEACH, a 5-week class for Spanish speaking people living with HIV hosted at Prevention Point Philadelphia, and weekly TEACH alumni meetings for TEACH and TEACH Outside graduates, held every Wednesday from 3 p.m. to 5 p.m. at FIGHT, 1233 Locust Street, 3rd floor TEACH classroom.
+Further programs offered are TEACH Outside, available to HIV positive people who have been incarcerated, Latino TEACH, a 5-week class for Spanish speaking people living with HIV hosted at Prevention Point Philadelphia, Women’s TEACH, a 5-week class for women living with HIV, and weekly TEACH alumni meetings for TEACH and TEACH Outside graduates, held every Wednesday from 3 p.m. to 5 p.m. at FIGHT, 1233 Locust Street, 3rd floor TEACH classroom.

-For more information on Project TEACH or any of the education programs, please contact Tina Radin, Intervention Coordinator at 215.985.4448 ext.
+For more information on Project TEACH or any of the education programs, please contact Tina Radin, Project TEACH Supervisor at 215.985.4448 ext.
 233 or email@example.com

 To download applications for any of the TEACH classes, click here.